ZenMagick/ZenMagick/zenmagick/plugins/request/zm_phpbb3/Readme.txt

 Usage
 =====
-The plugin will add validation rules for the nickname field ('nick') and enable the nickname field via the 'isAccountNickname' setting.
+The plugin will add validation rules for the nickname field ('nickName') and enable the nickname field via the 'isAccountNickname' setting.

 If nickname is set up as optional, phpBB registration will be skipped if it is not set during registration.